Thank you for participating in Alyeska’s Mountain Education Test. We expect you

 every single hazard on the mountain.

-When skiing at Alyeska, you can expect
+When skiing at Alyeska, you can expect all cliffs

 and rocks to be marked or roped.